 Students who wish to apply must design research projects that address a challenge faced within their school, local, or even global community.
 Applicants will apply for the program by providing a short written or video essay describing their project proposal.
 The science to address the social concern can be under the purview of either the hard sciences or social sciences.
-Projects that would require Institutional Review Board (IRB) approval cannot be accepted.
+We cannot accept projects requiring Institutional Review Board (IRB) approval.

 Would you like to participate?
-Please complete SASSA’s 2019-2020 YERP program application!
+Please contact SASSAk12!

 YERP mentors should have backgrounds in the hard or social sciences and be interested in fostering a growth-mindset while working with 6th-12th grade students.